ropensci/bowerbird/README.md

 #### CMEMS global gridded SSH reprocessed (1993-ongoing)

-CMEMS PRODUCT IDENTIFIER: SEALEVEL\_GLO\_PHY\_L4\_REP\_OBSERVATIONS\_008\_047.
 For the Global Ocean - Multimission altimeter satellite gridded sea surface heights and derived variables computed with respect to a twenty-year mean.
 Previously distributed by Aviso+, no change in the scientific content.
 All the missions are homogenized with respect to a reference mission which is currently OSTM/Jason-2.
 VARIABLES

 -   sea\_surface\_height\_above\_sea\_level (SSH)